 There were 2,817 admissions into the hospitals, including relapses, with 39 deaths.
 The main diseases were: continued fever 585 (12 deaths), febris synochus 23 (2 deaths), pulmonary abscess 193, pneumonia 139 (3 deaths), splenitis 4 (1 death), phthisis pulmonalis 10 (5 deaths), catarrhus acutus 49 (3 deaths), dysenteria 103 (3 deaths), apoplexy 1 (1 death), diarrhoea 150 (3 deaths), venereal 239, gonorrhoea 127.

-Graham Alexander Balneavis, infant son of Lt Col Henry Balneavis and his wife Georgiana, born on 10 April 1822, died on 23 May 1822, aged 7 weeks.
-(Military and Civil Cemetery Floriana).
+27 Apr 1822 Baptism of Graham Alexander Balneavis, son of Lt Col Henry Balneavis and his wife Georgiana, born on 10 April 1822.
+He died on 23 May 1822 (Military and Civil Cemetery Floriana).

 Sgt Pantany, 90th Regiment, aged 43 years, a hard drinker, arrived from Zante on his way to England, having been discharged from his regiment as unfit for service, died in Malta on the 15th day of continued fever.